 What Is a Stroke?

 A stroke is the sudden disruption or loss of the normal blood flow to the brain, resulting in damage to the brain tissue.
-It affects the arteries of the brain and occurs when blood vessels in the brain are blocked by a clot.
+It affects the arteries of the brain and occurs when blood vessels in the brain burst or are blocked by a clot.
 This prohibits the affected part of the brain from getting the oxygen and nutrients it needs for nerve cells to function.